stockphrase/no-silo/content/resources/open-handbook/chapter-4.md

 -   Descriptions of file versions, if they are revised in some way.

--   If there are multiple subfolders (as in the example at right), those folder paths should be clearly indicated to show their location and contents.
+-   If there are multiple subfolders (as in the example below), those folder paths should be clearly indicated to show their location and contents.